April 10, 2020

 The artists behind Dixie Design Collective help us add the finishing touch to our everyday lives with their whimsical paper goods.
 Now they are offering inspired ways to keep young minds engaged, too, with blog posts filled with free printable activities, from stationery for writing notes to neighbors to scavenger hunts, word searches, coloring sheets, a Go Fish card game set, and more.

-“With almost half our team comprised of moms with kids who will now be home for the upcoming weeks, we chatted at length about creative ways we could offer a few tools to help get through the long days.” — Dixie Design Collective
+“With almost half our team comprised of moms with kids who will now be home for the upcoming weeks (due to the coronavirus), we chatted at length about creative ways we could offer a few tools to help get through the long days.” — Dixie Design Collective

 2 | The Pocket Book of Backyard Experiments

 Mother Nature is a great teacher.
-Children can explore her lessons waiting in the garden with The Pocket Book of Backyard Experiments by Dr. Helen Pilcher.
+Children can explore her lessons waiting in the garden with The Pocket Book of Backyard Experiments by Dr. Helen Pilcher (Universe Publishing, 2020).
 The eighty experiments use playtime to teach basic botany, soil science, biology, chemistry, and more.
 For instance, did you know you can explore the Japanese art of Hapa Zome at home by beating leaves and flowers with a hammer to create natural fabric prints?
 (See image below.)